What you will learn in this post:

 Not me directly however my Uncle has recently been diagnosed with stage 4 pancreatic cancer (<6 months).
 My mom took him on a road trip and they passed through Colorado in the middle of their trip.
 Until that point, he was in unbearable pain, irritable, couldn’t sleep, eat, or be remotely comfortable.
 I wouldn’t typically peg my mom as a marijuana supporter but she was desperate and went to a dispensary.
 She cried when she told me how the man helped her pick out individual items to help with each of his issues.
 Hard candies to soothe his throat so he could eat, etc. After a restful nights sleep, they were able to take a short hike the next day together and enjoy the last few days of their trip.
 My mother is now a big time supporter after experiencing it first hand through my Uncle.
 She has expressed how grateful she is that they were able to make it through his last big trip and see the mountains like he always wanted.

 40-something here.
 I didn’t smoke in high school because pot was a gateway drug that led to a path of destruction and GOD would disapprove.
 I didn’t smoke in college because pot robbed your memory and took away your edge, preventing you from being competitive.
 In my 30’s many of my friends smoked but I abstained because of those old beliefs (Thank you, D.A.R.E. program!).
 A year ago I began dating a girl who smoked on occasion and one night in bed she offered me a toke.
 It was harsh, and the Coke can did little to improve the experience.
 I FUCKING LOVED IT!
 I had never laughed so hard.
 It made me horny.
 And that night we had a blast.
 The next day I had no hang over, felt nothing disagreeable, and I hadn’t been struck by lightning.
 A few days later we smoked again and it was even more awesome.
 I found myself happier, more introspective, and had no more anger issues.
 A year later and I smoke 5-6 nights a week.
 I have a respectable home grow, and have become a connoisseur of high quality bud.
-I make edibles and have an every growing glass collection.
+I make edibles and have an ever growing glass collection.
 My new hobby provides tons of enjoyment and my circle of friends has grown considerably (in part, because I always share good bud.)
 I see nothing but good that comes from mmj and now think that we’ve been robbed of an incredibly valuable asset by big pharma’s push to criminalize it so many years ago.

-So yeah, pot is awesome, I’m perfectly healthy, and the the magical sky faerie couldn’t care less.
+So yeah, pot is awesome, I’m perfectly healthy, and the magical sky faerie couldn’t care less.
 Marijuana rocks.

 I went to the store and bought about $15 worth.